milostomic/implementation-guides/netverify/netverify-retrieval-api.md

 ###### Response

 Unsuccessful requests will return the relevant [HTTP status code](https://tools.ietf.org/html/rfc7231#section-6) and information about the cause of the error.
-HTTP status code `404 Not Found` will be returned if the transaction is not available, does not conain a valid facemap or has been deleted.
+HTTP status code `404 Not Found` will be returned if the transaction is not available, does not contain a valid facemap or has been deleted.

 Successful requests will return HTTP status code `200 OK` along with a JSON object containing requested the information.